nadiamariduena/python-intro-2024-privat/z_PYgame/README.md

 🌈**60 FPS:** Often considered the target for smooth gameplay or applications, providing a very fluid experience.

 🟤**30 FPS:** Generally acceptable for many games and applications, though it may feel less smooth compared to 60 FPS.

+🔴 **Below 30 FPS:** Can be problematic and might indicate performance issues.
+It could lead to noticeable lag and poor user experience.